 8) The Lost Art of Reading Nature’s Signs by Tristan Gooley – Along the same lines as Bushcraft – I don’t know squat about the outdoors or how to survive in them.
 Without Google to tell me the weather, or guide me via GPS to the nearest store/water source, I’ll need some way to learn those skills quickly.

 9) A Different Mirror: A History of Multicultural America by Ronald Takaki – Maybe the world has fallen apart, but I still want to have a way to show my children what our country was before and how we got to where we are now (okay, maybe not now as in the zombie apocalypse, but you get what I’m saying).
 This is by far my favorite American history text, as it shows the history of America through the lens of the people who came from all over the world searching for freedom.
 (This book is scheduled in BYL Level 12)

 10) The Annotated Mona Lisa by Carol Strickland – We need art.
 We need to remember that people can create beauty out of nothing, and this is one of the smallest art books we own.
 (This book is scheduled in BYL Level 10)

 I am now weighed down with about 17 pounds (actual weight) of books.
-For comparison, 2 gallon jugs of water weighs approximately 16.6 pounds.
+For comparison, 2-gallon jugs of water weigh approximately 16.6 pounds.
 I am probably easier pickings for a zombie hoard, but I feel like I’ve salvaged some important pieces of the world before for my children.
 Hopefully.